-The First time buyer grant or Help to buy as it is most commonly known, is a scheme targeted at a first time home buyer.
+The First time buyers scheme or Help to buy as it is most commonly known, is a scheme targeted at a first time home buyer.
 It was designed to reduce the difficulty in building up the 10% deposit that Banks will require as a minimum deposit for a first time buyer looking to buy a property.
 It is only applicable to New Homes and you also can not have previously owned a property before to qualify.
 Availability is limited to Irish Tax payers who meet certain criteria and is subject to financial limits.
-First introduced by the Government in 2017, it is due to expire at the end of 2021 but may be extended as it has been in previous years.
+First introduced by the Government in 2017, it is due to expire at the end of 2023 but may be extended as it has been in previous years.
 It is one the most popular housing schemes for first time buyers in Ireland.

 When first introduced the new government scheme for first time buyers aimed to tackle the problem that high rents and a lack of new building supply were causing many first time buyers.
 Some first time buyers had good incomes but were unable to save the required deposit for a house as their rents were so high each month it left nothing for savings.
 In many cases, a first time home buyer would have been able to get a mortgage on a property where the monthly mortgage repayment was significantly less than what they were currently paying in rent.
 But they had no money left after paying a very high rent and couldn’t build a deposit – it was a vicious circle.

 To bridge this gap, it was decided to introduce a first time buyers grant or the Ireland “help to buy” scheme as its most commonly known.

 How much can I claim under the Help to Buy incentive?

 The maximum tax refund is now 10% of the value of the property or €30,000 – whichever is Lower.
 The rebate is only available on properties valued at €500,000 or less and located in Ireland.